 Is there anything that is more comforting (other than homemade chicken noodle soup- more on that later) than a made from scratch chicken pot pie?
 This is one of my girls’ favorite dishes.
 Everyone loves it: the crust, the chunks of roasted chicken, the delicate roux and delicious hearty fall vegetables.
 Making this pot pie for you family simply says, “I love you.
 You get pie crust for dinner.”
 But not just any pie crust- try flakey layers of puff pastry.
 YES!

 I prefer roasting my vegetables prior to baking to ensure they cook evenly and do not become a mushy mess.
 Boiling vegetables to me removes all the flavor, but I do par-boil the potatoes for a few minutes to give them an extra head start.
 I throw in thawed frozen peas right before assembling the pie.
 Simple carrots, onions and potatoes are added to roasted chicken pulled off the bone.
-I won’t judge you if you use a store bought pie crust.
-I don’t know about you, but keeping homemade frozen pie dough in my freezer is not a thing around here- although it is a personal goal I aspire to do.
-Brush the pie dough (or use puff pastry) with an egg wash for a shiny crust.
-I love cutting out my kids initials or fall leaves for decorating the pie.
+Brush puff pastry dough with an egg wash for a shiny crust.
+I love cutting out my kids initials, hearts or fall leaves for decorating the pie.

 Roasted vegetable Chicken Pot Pie<br>Ingredients